Starmapo/Starmapo/README.md

 # Hi there 👋

 I'm Starmapo, a guy trying to code some silly stuff.
-Most of the stuff here is Friday Night Funkin' related.

 You can find more of my links through my website on my profile.